Howard Name Meaning: Discover the Origins and Significance of the Name

 Howard has been a popular name for baby boys over the years.
 According to BabyCenter user data, the name Howard was ranked #2362 in popularity in 2023, an increase of 111 from the previous year.

-See also Delphine Name Meaning: Discover the Origins and Symbolism Behind the Name
+See also Cordelia Name Meaning: Origins and Significance

 Looking back at historical data, Howard was quite popular in the late 1800s and early 1900s.
 In 1857, the name was ranked #156 in the United States.
 By 1890, it had climbed to #29.
 It continued to rise in popularity, peaking in 1920 at #24.